DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. In the CloudFormation template, create an AWS::SSM::Document resource that joins the EC2 instance to the AWS Managed Microsoft AD domain by using the parameters for the existing directory.
 Update the launch template to include the SSMAssociation property to use the new SSM document.
 Attach the AmazonSSMManagedInstanceCore and AmazonSSMDirectoryServiceAccess AWS managed policies to the IAM role that the EC2 instances use.

-- ##### 🔑B. In the CloudFormation template, update the launch template to include specific tags that propagate on launch.
+- ##### 🔑B. In the CloudFormation template, update the launch template to include <mark>specific tags</mark> that propagate on launch.
 Create an AWS::SSM::Association resource to associate the AWS-JoinDirectoryServiceDomain Automation runbook with the EC2 instances that have the specified tags.
 Define the required parameters to join the AWS Managed Microsoft AD directory.
-Attach the AmazonSSMManagedInstanceCore and AmazonSSMDirectoryServiceAccess AWS managed policies to the IAM role that the EC2 instances use.
+Attach the <mark>AmazonSSMManagedInstanceCore</mark> and <mark>AmazonSSMDirectoryServiceAccess</mark> AWS managed policies to the IAM role that the EC2 instances use.

 - 🔑C. Store the existing AWS Managed Microsoft AD domain connection details in AWS Secrets Manager.
 In the CloudFormation template, create an AWS::SSM::Association resource to associate the AWS-CreateManagedWindowsInstanceWithApproval Automation runbook with the EC2 Auto Scaling group.
 Pass the ARNs for the parameters from Secrets Manager to join the domain.
 Attach the AmazonSSMDirectoryServiceAccess and SecretsManagerReadWrite AWS managed policies to the IAM role that the EC2 instances use.

 - 🔑D. Store the existing AWS Managed Microsoft AD domain administrator credentials in AWS Secrets Manager.
 In the CloudFormation template, update the EC2 launch template to include user data.
 Configure the user data to pull the administrator credentials from Secrets Manager and to join the AWS Managed Microsoft AD domain.
 Attach the AmazonSSMManagedInstanceCore and SecretsManagerReadWrite AWS managed policies to the IAM role that the EC2 instances use.

-> **AWS Systems Manager Association** 是 Systems Manager 的一个功能，它可以把一个 **SSM Document (Run Command 或 Automation Runbook)** 定时或触发式地应用到一批 EC2 实例或者资源上。
+> **<mark>AWS Systems Manager Association</mark>** 是 Systems Manager 的一个功能，它可以把一个 **SSM Document (Run Command 或 Automation Runbook)** 定时或触发式地应用到一批 EC2 实例或者资源上。
 >
 > **EC2 实例 Launch Template 带特定 tag**（例如 `DomainJoin: True`）
 >